Sunday, October 17, 2010

 'Mohave'

-A hybrid originating from Pyracantha koidzumii & P. coccinea 'Wyattii.
+A hybrid originating from Pyracantha koidzumii and P. coccinea 'Wyattii.
 A very fast growing, dense, spreading shrub reaching up to 13 x 13 feet in 7 years, 18 x 15 feet in 20 years, eventually to 18 x 20 feet.

 Hardy zones 5 to 9 in full sun to partial shade, perferring sandy loam ( PH 6 to 6.5 ).
 Very easy to grow and is tolerant of drought and urban conditions.